Information For Your Visit

 -

-Archival materials can be used in the reading room.
+Archival materials can be used in the Reading Room.
 Archival materials do not circulate.
 They must remain within the Archives.
-We are happy to accommodate researchers with scans and photocopies and have two self-scanning stations available for use in the reading room (see Use of Digital Cameras and Scanners below for more information).
+We are happy to accommodate researchers with scans and photocopies and have a self-scanning station available for use in the reading room (see Use of Digital Cameras and Scanners below for more information).
 Learn more about reproductions, copyright, and citing archival materials.

 -